russhustle/leetpattern/docs/md/1732_find_the_highest_altitude.md

 ## 1732.
-Find The Highest Altitude
+Find the Highest Altitude